niteshthemerndeveloper/100-days-of-mern-mastery/README.md

 - Semantic Versioning: `MAJOR.MINOR.PATCH` -
   MAJOR version increments when you make incompatible API changes.

-MINOR version increments when you add functionality in a backwards-compatible manner.
+MINOR version increments when you add functionality in a backward-compatible manner.

 And the PATCH version increments when you make bug fixes.